jonkanon/hello-world/README.md

 # hello-world
-Jon here, just trying to fugure this out.
+Jon here, just trying to figure this out.
 So far so good.

-Or not?
+Or maybe not?